Phoenix-Finance/Phoenix-Documentation/content/terminology/index.md

 # Terminology

-The following includes terms commonly used within FinNexus applications, articles, and other media.
+The following includes terms commonly used within Phoenix applications, articles, and other media.
 These terms come from a variety of different fields such as traditional finance cryptocurrency, blockchain, and decentralized finance (DeFi).